 In line with the Monthly Balancing Service Statement (MBSS), the descriptions of Ancillary Services below divide the services into "mandatory", "commercial", and "tendered" service types.
 Tendered services are attributed to our tendered services frameworks, for example Firm Frequency Response, Fast Reserve and STOR.
-Mandatory services are Part 1 System Ancillary Services required under the Grid Code for Ancillary Services or as part of their connection agreement, for example reactive power, and some types of generator intertrip.
-Commercial services cover Ancillary Service contracts that are not part of our tendered services frameworks, for example Belack Setart and Frequency Control by Demand Management.
+Mandatory services are Part 1 System Ancillary Services required under the Grid

+Code for Ancillary Services or as part of their connection agreement, for example reactive power, and some types of generator intertrip.
+Commercial services cover Ancillary Service contracts that are not part of our tendered services frameworks, for example Maximum Generation or BM Start-Up.